AleksMarkov/LumenTask-front/README.md

 # LumenTask Frontend

-This project is the frontend for the Task Pro application, a task management tool designed to streamline project workflows and enhance productivity.
+This project is the frontend for the LumenTask application, a task management tool designed to streamline project workflows and enhance productivity.
 The frontend is built using modern web technologies to provide a smooth and efficient user experience.